 3. Understand Their Obstacles

-When communicating rate increases to clients, the biggest fear is that they’ll get mad at you or be angry about being forced to pay a higher fee.
+When communicating a rate increase, the biggest fear is that clients will get mad or be angry about being forced to pay a higher fee.

-The reality is that if you’re honest and upfront about it, you give them time to prepare and adjust, and the increase reflects the added value and better service, most clients will understand and support you.
+The reality is that if you’re honest and upfront, you give them time to prepare and adjust, and the increase reflects the added value and better service, most clients will understand and support you.
 That doesn’t mean, however, that every client will say yes.

-One of three things will happen when you share your new, higher rates:
+One of three things will happen when you share higher rates:

 - Clients happily say yes.